Richard Dawkins

 Atheism is easy to define.
 Atheism is the belief that theism is false.
 But as that definition rests on our understanding of what theism entails we are back to the problem of seeking a clear definition of theism.
 So for the purpose of this blog I shall make clear precisely how I define the concept of theism and by default how atheism then becomes defined.

-Categories: Atheism, Philosophy, Theism Tags:
+Filed Under: Atheism, Philosophy, Theism

 Theism Vs Atheism